-Local boy Sarfaraz Khan hopes top-order batsmen do the job for RCB against MI at Wankhede today
+Local boy Sarfaraz Khan hopes Royal Challengers Bangalore's top-order batsmen do the job for the team against Mumbai Indians in their crucial encounter at Wankhede today

 When Royal Challengers Bangalore last played at the Wankhede Stadium (May 10, 2015), AB de Villiers and Virat Kohli stole the show while young batting sensation Sarfaraz Khan waited in the wings to get a chance to bat on his home ground.

 Sarfaraz Khan during his unbeaten 10-ball 35 vs SRH last week.
 Pic/PTI

 This time, things could be slightly different for Sarfaraz as his decision to leave Mumbai to play first-class cricket for Uttar Pradesh did not go down well with many officials of the Mumbai Cricket Association (MCA).

 When Sarfaraz came to the Wankhede Stadium with his UP teammates for the Ranji Trophy match last November, there were signs of a subtle contest between Sarfaraz and his former team.
 Sarfaraz scored 44 in a drawn game.